walshjm3/walshjm3.github.io/_pages/about.md

 ### Working Papers

+**How Do Nonprofits Use Cash Windfalls?
+Evidence from $5B in Unrestricted Donations**

 **Margin or Mission?
-The Effects of CEOs on Hospital Outcomes**, with Nagisa Tadjfar.
-2022.
+The Effects of CEOs on Hospital Outcomes**, with Nagisa Tadjfar